ART CREATORS

 You are required to submit an Impact Report by the deadline, or you will forfeit your final payment.
 We understand that it may become necessary to request a reasonable extension.
 Please do so by contacting ArtsKC well before the deadline to ensure the timely processing of your request.
 ArtsKC will work with applicants in the event your project is delayed or postponed.
 Please contact us to discuss the circumstances.
 If an Impact Report is not received after the agreed upon date, you will become ineligible to apply for ArtsKC grants.
 Ineligibility can be reversed by the submission of an acceptable Impact Report.

-A preview of the Impact Report is available below:
+A preview of last year’s and the upcoming year’s Impact Reports are available below:

 We ask that you recognize ArtsKC publicly in your promotional materials and programs in a manner consistent with your policy of acknowledging other donors.
 Please recognize ArtsKC by name, and use the ArtsKC logo.
 As part of this agreement, ArtsKC respectfully requests to use your name and any photos you are willing to provide in our promotional materials and online.